hakutakaid/Music-Indo/config/README.md

 - To work some Heroku compatible modules, this var value required to Access your account to use `get_log`, `usage`, `update` etc etc commands.
 - You can fill this var using your API key or Authorization token.

-### How to get these?
-[Read from here](https://notreallyshikhar.gitbook.io/yukkimusicbot/config-vars/heroku-vars)

 1. `HEROKU_API_KEY` : Get it from http://dashboard.heroku.com/account
 2. `HEROKU_APP_NAME` : You have to Enter the app name which you gave to identify your Music Bot in Heroku.

 ## Custom Repo Vars

-- If you plan to use Yukki Music Bot with your own customized or modified code.
+- If you plan to use Music Bot with your own customized or modified code.

 1. `UPSTREAM_REPO` : Your Upstream Repo URL or Forked Repo.
 2. `UPSTREAM_BRANCH` : Default Branch of your Upstream Repo URL or Forked Repo.